GeoLoom: High-quality Geometric Diagram Generation from Textual Input: GeoLoom

 \subsection{Autoformalization}

-We investigate two complementary approaches: (1) a training-free, prompt-based method, and (2) a fine-tuning-based adaptation of LLMs.
-We have set up validation-based filter to address the issue of illusion in large models, ensuring that the output formal language only contains the formal statements we define.
+We investigate two complementary approaches: (1) a training-free, prompt-based method, and (2) a fine-tuning method.
 In both settings, the generated formal expressions are subsequently processed via Monte Carlo optimization to compute precise coordinates, further enabling high-quality generation.

-\textbf{Training-free.} We develop a prompt-engineering pipeline that interfaces directly with LLMs (DeepSeeek-V3~\citep{liu2024deepseek}), enabling translation from natural language to structured formal representations without additional training.
+\textbf{Training-free.} We develop a prompt-engineering pipeline that interfaces directly with LLMs (specifically DeepSeek-V3~\citep{liu2024deepseek}), enabling translation from natural language to structured formal representations without additional training.
 This pipeline integrates a validation mechanism to ensure syntactic and semantic compliance with the target formal language.
-Using the GeoNF test set, the process unfolds in three stages: (i) prompt construction guided by geometric semantics, (ii) structured generation of candidate formal expressions, and (iii) validation-based filtering (prompt and detailed validation methods can be found in Appendix \ref{appendixB}).
+Using the GeoNF test set, the process unfolds in three stages: (i) prompt construction guided by geometric semantics, (ii) structured generation of candidate formal expressions, and (iii) validation-based filtering (prompt and detailed validation methods can be found in Appendix \ref{appendix_Training-free Details Prompt Formats} and Appendix \ref{appendix_Training-free Details Validation-based Filter} respectively).

-\textbf{Fine-tuning.} To enhance model adaptability for formal language generation in geometric contexts, we conduct fine-tuning experiments across different model families (LLaMA~\citep{llama3} and Qwen~\citep{qwen}) and different parameter scales.
+\textbf{Fine-tuning.} To enhance model adaptability for formal language generation in geometric contexts, we conduct fine-tuning experiments across different model families (LLaMA~\citep{llama3} and Qwen~\citep{qwen}) with various parameter scales.
 Each model is fine-tuned on the training split of the GeoNF dataset, which contains aligned pairs of natural language inputs and corresponding formal representations.

-This dual-path investigation offers a comprehensive comparison of zero-shot and adaptation-based strategies for autoformalization, establishing a foundation for robust formal language generation in geometry-centric tasks.
+This dual-path investigation offers a comprehensive comparison of zero-shot and training-based strategies for autoformalization, establishing a foundation for robust formal language generation.